Treatment that’s available.

 Breathing – proper breathing – is most likely the most important and most effective of all “treatments” and its benefit cannot be over-emphasized.
 Equally important is remembering to ‘do your breathing’ properly and on a regular basis.
 Many use a little breathing reminder device designed specifically for people with anxiety called The BreathMinder® (the sole sponsor of this web site.)
 When you remember to breathe correctly, measureable health benefits can result immediately according to almost every study done on the subject.

 Often a Church or Temple in your area will provide counseling assistance if asked.
 Many such organizations have a crisis hotline 24/7 where you can find someone to talk to when things get overwhelming.
-There is a terrific hotline for adults and a separate one for teens by telephone or by internet you should check out if you or a friend could benefit from that.
-This hotline has been in continuous operation round the clock since 1968!
+Many of these hotlines are set up with one hotline for adults and a separate one for teens.
+Contact is by telephone or by internet – you should check out if you or a friend could benefit from such a hotline.
 In addition to any internal resources a hotline may have, they can also refer you to outside help.
 Often, these outside resources are a low cost provider or one who will help you on a “sliding scale” based on your ability to pay.

 You can create your own source of help!
 Yes, why not start your own support group?
 There are many people who have anxiety attack symptoms, but you’d never know it.
 Generally, people are reluctant to talk about it or they don’t know why they feel the way they do.
 And many of these panic and anxiety sufferers would like to join a group, but don’t have any nearby resources.
 (Remember that many persons who suffer are house-bound and do not venture too far from home.)
 It is not difficult to start your own Support Group.
 In my case, I tried lots of things, but the most helpful was the support group and having other panic attack sufferers to call on when I needed somebody.